 Virtual & Digital Events

 Virtual events might seem like a step down from live interaction, but they can be done well.
-The best way to do them is to enhance the interactivity and take advantage of the online format.
-Even if your interest is only in physical brick and mortar events, this section could be worth reading.
-If the pandemic taught us anything, it’s that you always need to have a back-up plan.
+The best way to do them is to enhance interactivity and take advantage of the online format.
+Even if your interest is only in physical brick-and-mortar events, this section could be worth reading.
+If the pandemic taught us anything, it’s that you always need to have a backup plan.

 A recent event that I found very engaging in its format was the GROW event by HubSpot.
 The web design gave the event a unique feeling, like clicking through a SimCity map.
-The different buildings represented different company’s presentations.
-It was essentially a simulacra of the experience of walking through a convention centre with multiple stalls on each side.
+The different buildings represented different companies’ presentations.
+It was essentially a simulacrum of the experience of walking through a convention centre with multiple stalls on each side.